 Whether or not winter brings you snow, it's the perfect time to get kids using big muscles and moving outside!
 And, what better way than to play like an Alaskan Husky—a true animal superhero.
 All you need is a sled or cookie sheet, some rope and a reusable shopping bag or backpack, and you'll inspire hours of hard working, super satisfying play!

-- Prep rope: Cut your rope into two sections, one which is about 10 inches long and one that is about 10 feet long.
+- Cut your rope into two sections, one which is about 10 inches long and one that is about 10 feet long.

-- Tie the rope: Thread the 10 inch piece of rope through a hole in your sled or cookie sheet and tie a secure knot (e.g. a bowline knot) it to make a strong loop.
+- Thread the 10 inch piece of rope through a hole in your sled or cookie sheet and tie a secure knot (e.g. a bowline knot) to make a strong loop.
 Then, feed your 10 foot length of rope through the loop you made with the small piece of rope.

-- Attach the rope to your bag: Tie each end of the long rope to one strap on your shopping bag or one strap of your backpack.
+- To attach the rope to your bag, tie each end of the long rope to one strap on your shopping bag or one strap of your backpack.